-“Kindred are still capable of evolution as a species in some areas, but it’s to a much more limited degree than humans are.
+“Kindred are capable of evolution as a species in some areas, but it’s to a more limited degree than humans are.
 We are inclined towards stasis.
 But that’s a separate topic.”

 “There is another bottleneck, however, at the fourteenth generation.
 It’s much larger than the eighth’s.
-The fourteenth and fifteenth generations are so much weaker than ‘normal’ Kindred and exhibit such different characteristics as to seem an almost entirely different species.
+The fourteenth and fifteenth generations are so much weaker than ‘normal’ Kindred and exhibit such different characteristics as to seem an almost different species.
 Most Kindred are disgusted by them, buy into all sorts of superstitions, and would prefer they didn’t exist.
 They have posed a number of social problems, so those prejudices aren’t without basis either.
-But they’ve also opened up the most fascinating theoretical questions and avenues of research concerning the earliest generations.”
+But they’ve also raised fascinating theoretical questions and opened new avenues of research concerning the earliest generations.”